Andrey Konoplenko of Brocoders tells us about web development and the impact of the Covid-19 pandemic on his business.

 Andrey Konoplenko: Here in Ukraine, we didn’t have a lot of restrictions during the spring’s coronavirus crisis.
 However, this new reality wasn’t easy for my family.
 In 2020 my baby was born, we thought that he would spend his first year walking on the streets, parks, and gardens, but we had to be at home most of the time.
 It was safe, of course, but definitely not what we hoped for.

 Tell us about you, your career, how you founded Brocoders.

 Andrey Konoplenko: My partner Rodion and I founded Brocoders.
-We are geeks who passionate about technologies and development.
+We are geeks who are passionate about technologies and development.
 We founded several startups by ourselves and then decided to help other founders in building their products.
 I participated in startup accelerator French Tech Ticket, and Rodion participated in SWG (Startup Wise guys).
-It helped us to understand founders’ needs and problems.
+It helped us to understand the founders’ needs and problems.
 We’ve built our services based on this knowledge.

 How does Brocoders innovate?

 Andrey Konoplenko: We always keep an eye on trends and adapt new technologies and approaches in product development.

 Our main stack is Node.js and React.
 Also, we are using blockchain for building supply chain products.

 How does the coronavirus pandemic affect your business finances?